 The New Jersey One Water Awards honor projects that demonstrate great water management.
 Winners illustrate the One Water ideal by valuing and making use of all water, whether it’s drinking water, stormwater, or wastewater.
 The awards program is sponsored by five organizations: American Water Resources Association’s New Jersey section, American Water Works Association’s New Jersey section, Association of Environmental Authorities, Jersey Water Works, and New Jersey Water Environment Association.
-Read about the winners announced for the 2nd annual New Jersey One Water Awards.

 The Town of Hammonton and its partners were honored with a 2018 One Water Award for their holistic approach to water management and conservation.

 Faced with a directive to stop discharging its treated wastewater into a creek, the Town of Hammonton embarked on a series of innovative projects that have transformed its relationship to water.
 From water conservation to wastewater reuse, the town’s efforts show how a holistic approach to water can result in major gains for sustainability.

 The Hammonton water treatment plant, which came online in 2004, was originally designed to recharge wastewater onsite through five rapid infiltration trenches.
 However, the trenches did not absorb as much water as anticipated because the underlying earth was too dense.
 Instead, the plant started discharging its effluent into Hammonton Creek.
 This short-term solution had a negative effect on water quality and aquatic ecosystems downstream.